bogdanparvu18/msc-graduate-project/README.md

 - clinical relevance of findings
 - guideline-style background where appropriate

-The benchmark will be constructed using an LLM-assisted QA generation pipeline.
-The LLM will generate clinical-style questions, answers, explanations, and uncertainty statements, but it will not create independent medical ground truth.
-All generated QA pairs will be grounded in Kvasir-Capsule annotations, including the original label, bounding box, source video, frame number, and normalized clinical category.
+The benchmark is constructed using an LLM-assisted QA generation pipeline.
+The LLM generates clinical-style questions, answers, explanations, and uncertainty statements, but it will not create independent medical ground truth.
+All generated QA pairs can be grounded in Kvasir-Capsule annotations, including the original label, bounding box, source video, frame number, and normalized clinical category.

-A knowledge-grounding layer will also be introduced in this phase.
-Since Kvasir-Capsule does not provide real clinical notes, this layer will use external curated medical texts, terminology resources, dataset documentation, and guideline-style references rather than patient-specific notes.
-A medical knowledge graph will represent relationships between findings, anatomical landmarks, broad clinical categories, visual evidence types, quality limitations, and supported question types.
-A vector database will store semantic embeddings of relevant unstructured medical text snippets.
-Hybrid retrieval will combine semantic search from the vector database with graph traversal from the knowledge graph to provide controlled medical context to the LLM.
-The LLM will then generate evidence-grounded QA pairs using this retrieved context together with the dataset annotations.
+A knowledge-grounding layer also is introduced in this phase.
+Since Kvasir-Capsule does not provide real clinical notes, this layer uses external curated medical texts, terminology resources, dataset documentation, and guideline-style references rather than patient-specific notes.
+A medical knowledge graph represents relationships between findings, anatomical landmarks, broad clinical categories, visual evidence types, quality limitations, and supported question types.
+A vector database stores semantic embeddings of relevant unstructured medical text snippets.
+Hybrid retrieval combines semantic search from the vector database with graph traversal from the knowledge graph to provide controlled medical context to the LLM.
+The LLM then generates evidence-grounded QA pairs using this retrieved context together with the dataset annotations.

-The benchmark will include several question categories: visual identification questions, evidence-grounding questions, temporal-context questions, localization questions, normal-versus-abnormal questions, uncertainty or abstention questions, and clinical review prioritization questions.
-These question types will allow the benchmark to evaluate not only whether a model can recognize a finding, but also whether it can localize evidence, use temporal context, distinguish normal from abnormal views, recognize poor image quality, and abstain when the visual evidence is insufficient.
+The benchmark includes several question categories: visual identification questions, evidence-grounding questions, temporal-context questions, localization questions, normal-versus-abnormal questions, uncertainty or abstention questions, and clinical review prioritization questions.
+These question types allows the benchmark to evaluate not only whether a model can recognize a finding, but also whether it can localize evidence, use temporal context, distinguish normal from abnormal views, recognize poor image quality, and abstain when the visual evidence is insufficient.

-The output of Phase 4 will be a validated MMVQA benchmark split into training, validation, and test sets.
-The final dataset will include artifact paths, questions, answers, evidence fields, task labels, difficulty levels, KG concepts, retrieved context references, and validation status.
+The output of Phase 4 is a validated MMVQA benchmark split into training, validation, and test sets.
+The final dataset includes artifact paths, questions, answers, evidence fields, task labels, difficulty levels, KG concepts, retrieved context references, and validation status.
 This phase forms the bridge between medical visual artifact generation and the later model training and evaluation phases.

 ---